kensho-technologies/orama/README.md

 $ npm run build
 $ npm publish

-# Read package.json to see al scripts
+# Read package.json to see all scripts
 ```

 **More Information**